M.O.R.

 "M.O.R." is a song by English rock band Blur from their eponymous album.
 Released on 15 September 1997, "M.O.R." reached number 15 in the UK Singles Chart on its release as a single in September 1997.
 Worldwide, it reached number 45 in New Zealand and also charted in Australia, Canada, and the United States.

 Composition and lyrics

 The song's chord progression was borrowed from David Bowie's "Boys Keep Swinging" and "Fantastic Voyage".
 On the album Lodger Bowie and collaborator Brian Eno carried out a musical experiment in which multiple songs were written with the same chord progression, of which "Boys Keep Swinging" and "Fantastic Voyage" were the two that surfaced.
 "M.O.R." is both a continuation of, and tribute to that experiment, as its chorus also lifts the melody and call-and-response vocals from "Boys Keep Swinging" (Bowie and Eno both received credit for "M.O.R." after legal intervention).
 "M.O.R." itself stands for "middle of the road", which appears in the lyrics.

+Reception

+Steven Wells made it the NME single of the week.